jjvanzon/Circular-Language-Spec/constructs-drafts/circle-language-summary.md

             - Interface children
             - N interface levels up
             - N interface levels down
-            - Up until globality
+            - Up until module
-            - N globalities up
+            - N modules up
             - Certain types
             - Certain objects
-            - Certain globality types
+            - Certain module types
-            - Certain globality objects
+            - Certain module objects
-    - Globalities
+    - Modules
     - Delocating members
-        - (‘friend’ sorta transfers things out of a type to the nearest globality.
+        - (‘friend’ sorta transfers things out of a type to the nearest module.
 Is all that required?
 Does Symbol not  have better substitutes for this?)
     - Access Operators
         - Special operators.
 Are they operators?
 If they are then they should be able to be overloaded.
 Maybe that’s handy too.
-        - Access globality
+        - Access module
         - Access object
         - Access interface
         - Access type